adityaxe/Spotify/README.md

 - **HTML** – Structure and content
 - **CSS** – Styling and layout
 - **JavaScript** – Interactivity and music player logic

+## Upcoming features

+- Pressing left and right arrow key to seek the playing song by 5 seconds
+- Adding volume funtion

+## Known Bugs

+- Next and previous song doesnt autoplay the music
+- Search Funtion not working